TL;DR

 Before you start

-- Name the audience precisely.
+- Audience, precisely.
 “Developers” is too vague.
 “Senior backend engineers evaluating a new database” is workable.

-- Write the thesis as one sentence.
-If you cannot, you do not have a thesis yet — and Claude cannot save you.
+- Thesis, one sentence.
+If you cannot write it in a sentence, you do not have a thesis yet, and Claude cannot invent one for you.

-- Collect 5 evidence points: data, quotes, anecdotes, examples.
-Without these, the draft will be opinion-flavored air.
+- Five evidence points: data, quotes, anecdotes, examples.
+Without these, the draft is opinion-flavored air.

-- Find a voice sample: a piece of your prior writing or an author you want to sound like.
-Paste 2-3 paragraphs.
+- A voice sample: 2-3 paragraphs of your prior writing, or an author you want to sound like.
+This is the single highest-leverage input and the one most people skip.

 - State audience, tone, and goal in one block: